 Arrive 20 to 30 minutes before the exam for check-in and instructions.

 Dress in full clinical attire for the Skills evaluation and the written test.
 This includes clinical shoes, scrub tops, scrub pants, and hair pulled back if you have long hair.
-It is your responsibility to take 2 to 3 number 2 pencils to the test if you’re taking the written exam on paper.
+No wrist watches, smart watches, or fitness monitors are allowed.
+Fingernails need to be short (no longer than ¼ inch in length), well-kept, and clean.

 Personal items, such as large bags, briefcases, extra books, and study materials are not allowed in the test room.
 Site personnel cannot be held responsible for any personal items you take to the test site.